Android-PowerUser/Windroid_11/README.md

 ## Documentation
 ##### A complete documentation is coming soon.
+You can manage Windroid 11 file system with the AOSP-Files app or [MiXplorer](https://drive.google.com/drive/u/0/mobile/folders/1BfeK39boriHy-9q76eXLLqbCwfV17-Gv?usp=share_link&pli=1) for example and also Windroid 11 can access internal memory and SD card in path "/Android/data/com.termux/files/".
+For example, like Samsung, if you can't see the AOSP-Files app, you can install this [AOSP-Files shortcut app](https://play.google.com/store/apps/details?id=com.marc.files).

 It is based on the Linux kernel that is preinstalled on every Androidsystem.

 #### You can [fund](https://paypal.me/MatthiasExner98?country.x=DE&locale.x=de_DE) the Windroid 11 project.
 Those who [donate](https://www.paypal.com/webapps/billing/plans/subscribe?plan_id=P-4C5837267N8919331MTCOQWA) at least 5 USD will be listed as a backer below.